chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 I suppose we could hardcode `light` and `dark` for the scheme ones, since we know what they are, up to you!
 We could also throw `background` in there (without omitting `--_background` among the other tokens as we might want to access the custom property inside another element!), but that’ll start to be a bit much in terms of repetition, so this is a small CSS sin for the greater good of unrepeated code.

 {% callout "Today I learned", "💡" %}
 While writing this, I discovered that the [`color-scheme` property](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme), if set to a specific value (`light` or `dark`, instead of `normal`, `light dark`, or `dark light`), determines the actual colour used by those system colours we saw earlier.
 I thought it was only controlled by the media query!
 A `(prefers-color-scheme: dark)` media query around `html` using `color-scheme: light` will render in “light mode”!
-My website themes use `color-scheme`, so the CodePen demo for browsers without support will change based on the theme's dominant scheme! (well, only in Firefox, it seems) That’s so cool!
-But it also highlights why defining this property is important if we're overriding user preferences.
+My website themes use `color-scheme`, so the CodePen demo for browsers without support will change based on the theme’s dominant scheme! (well, only in Firefox, it seems) That’s so cool!
+But it also highlights why defining this property is important if we’re overriding user preferences.
 {% endcallout %}

 ## Conclusion